shiwakorn/4-Handsome-Guys-project/Readme.txt

 My readme file for 4-Handsome-Guys-project, CPE 333.
-We will have 3 C programs, 1 Word Doc, and this Readme text file.
+We will have 8 css programs and this Readme text file.